|Board Member||Term Ends|

 - The utilization of grants from Federal and State agencies, private groups, and individuals to promote the preservation of historic or architecturally significant structures in Golden.

 - The acquisition of facade easements and the imposition of other restrictions for purposes of historic preservation.

 - Property contracts for the purpose of historic preservation where private preservation is not feasible.

 - Any other function which may be designated by resolution of the City Council.

-Each HPB member will serve as a liaison to at least one other Board, Commission, and/or Historic Preservation group, with the expectation of regular attendance at their respective meetings.
-Being the point of contact or serving on a subcommittee often requires time and effort outside of scheduled HPB meetings.
+As needed, each HPB member may serve as a liaison to at least one other Board, Commission, and/or Historic Preservation group, with the expectation of regular attendance at their respective meetings.
 Responsibilities as a point of contact or as a member of a subcommittee may include forming a team, making contacts with entities or individuals outside of HPB, facilitating meetings or discussions, writing memos or guidelines, and some project management skills.